aarushisharma18/US-Accidents-Analysis/README.md

 ### Introduction:
-Traffic accidents continue to be a pressing concern globally, with their frequency on the rise.
-Unfortunately, existing studies have often been hindered by limited datasets and a lack of comprehensive information on accident causes and investigations, making it challenging to effectively address this issue.
+Traffic accidents continue to be a pressing concern globally, with their frequency increasing.
+Unfortunately, limited datasets and a lack of comprehensive information on accident causes and investigations have often hindered existing studies, making it challenging to address this issue effectively.
 To tackle this problem, we propose a model designed to classify the severity of accidents.